 - Clostridium difficile ( difficile).
 C. difficile is a bacterium that can cause fatal diarrhea.
 It may exist naturally and harmlessly in a person’s intestines, but can wreak havoc in the presence of antibiotics that kill the good bacteria that keep C. difficile in check.

 - Methicillin-Resistant Staphylococcus aureus (MRSA).
 MRSA is sometimes called a “superbug,” because it isn’t killed by common antibiotics.
 MRSA infections can be deadly and are difficult to treat.

 When a Healthcare-Associated Infection Signals Malpractice

-Recall that medical malpractice occurs when a doctor, hospital, or other healthcare provider fails to abide by the standard of care that applies in a particular field of medicine, and a patient suffers an injury because of that.
+Recall that medical malpractice occurs when a doctor, hospital, or other healthcare provider fails to abide by the standard of care that applies in a particular field of medicine, and a patient suffers an injury or damages because of that.

 Regarding healthcare-associated infections, that might occur if, for example, a doctor fails to wash his or her hands before coming into contact with a patient, and the patient develops an infection as a result.
 Or it could happen if an infection spreads from a dirty syringe, scalpel, or other medical tool or device.